 Afterward, a best value contract award entails comparing each proposal to each other.
 Each proposal evaluation includes a comparison of price and non-price factors.
-The agency looks at the strengths and weakness of each proposal.
+Per the best value procurement definition, the agency looks at the strengths and weakness of each proposal.
 Then a best-value trade-off analysis takes place.

 Agency Documentation Required

-When the agency conducts a FAR best value contract award, the source selection team must document its reasoning.
-Sometimes, agencies just make conclusions and do not adequately document their findings in the process.
+When the agency conducts a FAR best value procurement contract award, the source selection team must document its reasoning.
+Sometimes, when a best value analysis takes place, agencies just make conclusions and do not adequately document their findings in the process.
 This can pose a problem for the agency when there is a bid protest.

-As a general matter, when an agency fails to document its evaluation in a best value contract award, it bears the risk that its judgments may not be found reasonable.
+As a general matter, when an agency fails to document its evaluation in the FAR best value procurement contract award, it bears the risk that its judgments may not be found reasonable.
 GAO decided this very issue in Southwest Marine, Inc.; American Sys.
 Eng’g Corp., B-265865.3, B-265865.4, Jan.
 23, 1996, 96-1 CPD).
 See the full decision here.

-Tips on Proposal Writing for Best Value Awards
+Tips on Bidding on FAR Best Value Procurements

-As a general rule, government contracting agencies look at the following when contemplating a best value procurement contract award:
+As a general rule, the agency best value analysis takes place by looking at the following when contemplating a FAR best value procurement contract award:

 - Quality and benefits of the solution